Sarah Mei Herman

 Taylor Wessing Portrait Prize 2022

-My work "Zhaohui & Davey, Rotterdam 2021" has been selected for the upcoming Taylor Wessing Portrait Prize in the National Portrait Gallery in London!
+My work "Zhaohui & Davey, Rotterdam 2021" from my project Solace has been selected for the upcoming Taylor Wessing Portrait Prize in the National Portrait Gallery in London!

 October 2022